FBorrello/artificial_ecosystem/docs/requirements/simulation_requirements/simulation.md

 This approach would give you a robust simulation to predict how an aerator affects water conditions in a fish tank, allowing for better planning before hardware implementation.

+# Artificial Ecosystem Simulation Requirements

+## Introduction
+The Artificial Ecosystem project aims to simulate an ecological environment where species interact based on predefined rules, simulating natural phenomena like predation, reproduction, and environmental impact.
+This document outlines the software requirements for implementing this simulation in Python.

+## Functional Requirements

+### Initialization:
+- **Ecosystem Setup**: The system must initialize an ecosystem with species, their populations, and environmental parameters.
+- **Species Definition**: Each species must have attributes like size, speed, energy, reproduction rate, and dietary preferences.

+### Simulation Logic:
+- **Movement**: Implement movement algorithms for each species based on their characteristics and environmental conditions.
+- **Predation and Feeding**: Define rules for how species interact for feeding, including energy transfer between prey and predator.
+- **Reproduction**: Implement a mechanism where species reproduce under favorable conditions, considering factors like space and energy availability.
+- **Environmental Impact**: The simulation should account for changes in the environment affecting species' survival and behavior.

+### Time Management:
+- **Time Steps**: The simulation should advance through time steps, updating all relevant parameters of species and the environment at each step.

+### Output and Reporting:
+- **Data Collection**: Collect data on population sizes, species distribution, and key events like extinction or boom in population.
+- **Visualization**: Optionally, provide visualization of the ecosystem using libraries like Matplotlib or Pygame to show species distribution and changes over time.

+## Non-Functional Requirements

+### Performance:
+- **Efficiency**: The simulation should handle large numbers of species and environmental interactions within reasonable time frames for both simulation steps and overall run-time.
+- **Scalability**: Must be able to scale from small, simple ecosystems to more complex ones with many species and interactions.

+### Accuracy:
+- **Simulation Fidelity**: The system should simulate ecological dynamics with a high degree of realism, reflecting known biological and ecological principles.

+### Usability:
+- **User Configuration**: Allow users to set up different scenarios easily through configuration files or an interactive interface.
+- **Documentation**: Comprehensive documentation explaining how to use, configure, and extend the simulation.

+## Technical Requirements

+### Python Compatibility:
+- **Version**: Python 3.x (preferably the latest stable version for better performance and feature support).

+### Libraries:
+- **NumPy**: For efficient numerical computations, particularly for vector operations in species movement or population dynamics.
+- **Pandas**: For data manipulation and analysis of simulation results.
+- **Matplotlib**: For visualization purposes, if graphical output is required.
+- **Optional**: Pygame for real-time simulation visualization.

+### File Handling:
+- **Configuration**: Use JSON or YAML for configuration files to define initial states and parameters of the ecosystem.
+- **Data Saving**: CSV or HDF5 for storing simulation results for further analysis.

+## Testing and Validation

+### Unit Tests:
+- Develop unit tests for each module, particularly focusing on species behavior, environmental effects, and interaction logic.

+### Integration Tests:
+- Ensure different parts of the ecosystem (like species and environment) interact correctly over time.

+### Performance Testing:
+- Benchmark simulation with various ecosystem sizes to ensure performance meets requirements.

+## Maintenance and Support

+- **Version Control**: Utilize Git for code versioning, hosted on GitHub or similar platforms.
+- **Bug Tracking**: Implement a system for reporting and tracking issues, perhaps using GitHub Issues.
+- **Documentation**: Maintain up-to-date documentation using tools like Sphinx for generating Python documentation.

+## Deployment
+- **Environment**: Ensure the software can be run in a standard Python environment, possibly using virtual environments for dependency management.

+This requirements document should be revisited and refined as the project progresses, particularly if new features or insights from the simulation demand changes in the system design or functionality.